haade-administrator/haade.fr/_posts/en/2023-09-18-new-box-home-assistant-green-anniversary-10-years.md

   - https://green.home-assistant.io/
 ---

-{% picture posts/{{ page.guid }}/history-creation-home-assistant-paulus-schoutzen.png --alt creation home-assistant 10 years already --img width="940" height="529" %}

 Home-Assistant has existed for 10 years already, I can't believe it, Paulus Schoutsen announced something new to us **which was revealed yesterday at the end of the YouTube live**.
 This is a new box sold for less than $100 per **{{ page.ref }}**

+{% picture posts/{{ page.guid }}/history-creation-home-assistant-paulus-schoutzen.png --alt creation home-assistant 10 years already --img width="940" height="529" %}

+## 10th anniversary video

+Watch this video, well it lasts 1h30, but for the 10th anniversary, I made the effort!

 {% include videoPlayer.html youtubeId="EmLV6lJLzSU" %}